-Since 2017, her work and comments about trade policy and the impact of tariffs on consumers and firms have been covered in national print media including The Washington Post, Bloomberg, The New York Times Upshot, The Christian Science Monitor and the Federal Reserve Bank of New York Liberty Street Blog, and on various radio broadcasts, including NPR and PRI’s The World.
-Contact: email@example.com
+Since 2017, her work and comments about trade policy and the impact of tariffs on consumers and firms have been covered in international print media including The Washington Post, Bloomberg, The New York Times Upshot, The Christian Science Monitor, various Chinese publications, and the Federal Reserve Bank of New York Liberty Street Blog, and on various radio broadcasts, including NPR, Marketplace and PRI’s The World.
+Contact: firstname.lastname@example.org

 Deborah Swenson is a professor of economics in the College of Letters and Science.
 She has expertise in international economics, public economics, foreign direct investment and offshoring particularly in regard to China.
 Swenson conducts research focusing on international trade, multinational firms, outsourcing and international taxation.
 Contact: email@example.com